 *Accredited programs with Apprenticeship Manitoba

-Please note there are specific application materials and procedures for international students applying to ATC programs.
+Please note there are specific application materials and procedures for international students applying to LRATC programs.
 All courses require minimum levels of proficiency in English.

 Certificates and Credits

-Students who meet all program requirements may apply credits towards a regular high school diploma, as well as an ATC program certificate.
+Students who meet all program requirements may apply credits towards a regular high school diploma, as well as an LRATC program certificate.

 Some ATC courses also provide the opportunity to write optional external exams for recognized industry certification.
-ATC currently offers the following exams at additional cost :
+LRATC currently offers the following exams at additional cost :

 A+ Computer Repair Technician